brimdata/zed/docs/formats/zed-data-model.md

 with a simple type query for that named type.

-But unlike traditional relational tables, these Zed-constructed tables can have arbitrary structure in each column as Zed recursive types allows the field of a record to have an arbitrary type.
+But unlike traditional relational tables, these Zed-constructed tables can have arbitrary structure in each column as Zed allows the fields of a record to have an arbitrary type.
 This is very different compared to the hybrid pattern: all Zed data at all levels conforms to the same data model.
 Here, both the tabular-structured and semi-structured patterns are representable in a single model.
-Unlike the hybrid pattern, systems based on Zed have no need to simultaneously support two very different data-model patterns.
+Unlike the hybrid pattern, systems based on Zed have no need to simultaneously support two very different data models.

-In other words, Zed unifies the relational data model of SQL tables with the document model of JSON with a _super-structured_ design pattern enabled by the Zed type system.
+In other words, Zed unifies the relational data model of SQL tables with the document model of JSON into a _super-structured_ design pattern enabled by the Zed type system.
-An explicit, uniquely-defined type of each value precisely defines its entire structure, i.e., its superstructure.
+An explicit, uniquely-defined type of each value precisely defines its entire structure, i.e., its super-structure.
 There is no need to traverse each hierarchical value --- as with JSON, BSON, or Ion --- to discover each value's structure.